serg1t4/autopilot/README.md

-# autopilot
+# OctoPilot
-Автопилот для разных машин
+AutoPilot written on Python.